I was struggling and wanted out.

 That’s what we all do, we race.

 Floating does different things for different people.
-For me, now an avid floater, it slows my mind to a trickle, a trance-like state that can last minutes on end.
+For me, it slows my mind to a trickle, a trance-like state that can last minutes on end.

 There are even blissful moments to be had, which I’ll get into later.